Wood species - Wood treatments

 Uses of choked wood

-The most common naturally choked wood is that of species with false heartwood - beech, hornbeam, hornbeam.
-However, birch, fir, linden, poplar and willow choked wood is also found.
+The most common natural suffocated wood is that of species with false heartwood - beech, hornbeam, hornbeam.
+But there is also choked wood from birch, spruce, pine, lime, poplar or willow.
 Carpenters and craftsmen use this wood to make bowls, choppers, spoons, pens and decorative objects.
 It is often combined with epoxy resin.

-Wood obtained by controlled smothering can be in solid or veneer form.
-It is frequently used in sculpture or special artistic projects, interior decoration, table tops or unique pieces of furniture.
-Veneers are used to make guitars or stringed instruments, controlled choking does not affect the resonance of the wood.
+Controlled-suffocation wood can be in solid or veneer form.
+It is commonly used in sculpture or fine art projects, interior decoration, table tops or unique pieces of furniture.
+Veneers are used to make guitars or stringed instruments, as controlled choking does not affect the resonance of the wood.

 About the author